 Depending on the purpose of a photo, you might want to learn how to flip an image in Photoshop.

-It’s very easy to flip a whole photo or even added objects or shapes that are in separate layers.
+It’s easy to flip a whole photo or even added objects or shapes that are in separate layers.

 In this article, I’ll show you how to flip an image in Photoshop.